jenny-alexander/weekend-sql-to-do-list/README.md

 There should be a clear indication that the task was completed.
 In this case, I changed the background color of the row to green and showed a checkmark under the 'Completed' column.
 The tasks are listed in order of most recently created.

-I customized the requirements a little bit in order to have the application be used by more than one person.
+I customized the requirements a bit in order to have the application be used by more than one person.
 For example, a group of roomates or a family could use the application in order to keep track of tasks assigned to each person in the household.
 Specifically, I added:

 - ability to assign a person to the task
 - ability to edit a task and the person assigned to it.